-1.2 Run HELLO using the Queueing System
+1.2 Run HELLO on the FSU HPC using the Queueing System

-We will want to run the remaining exercises on the HPC system.
+We will want to run the remaining exercises on the FSU HPC system.

 Of course, it's very convenient to have OpenMP available on the lab system.
 It means we can easily test and correct our codes interactively.
-But when we've got them running correctly, we want to do transfer to the HPC system where we can get up to 8 processors if we want.
+But when we've got them running correctly, we want to do transfer to the HPC system where we can get up many processors.